petrepage/FunctionalEnrichment/README.md

 # FunctionalEnrichment
-Package for use in functionally enriching reverse engineered biological networks
+Package for use in Functionally Enriching Reverse Engineered Biological Networks